segmentio/segment-docs/src/connections/sources/catalog/libraries/website/javascript/index.md

 One option, if you don't want to use any bundled third-party tools, is to use the [Analytics-Node](https://github.com/segmentio/analytics-node) package.

 > info ""
-> Analytics.js isn't a third-party cookie and only sets first-party cookies.
+> Analytics.js doesn't set third-party cookies and only sets first-party cookies.

 ### Bundle size